A fleet per client

 Move client answers into docs, project tasks, and the team channel without copy-paste.

-Start with the moment a deal becomes real: a closed-won CRM update, signed agreement, payment, or kickoff form.
-Then automate the first internal handoff before expanding into the full client journey.
+Start the moment a deal becomes real — a closed-won CRM update, signed agreement, or kickoff form.
+Get one client's onboarding running on its own accounts, then clone the project for the next client.

 Plain-English workflow

-When a deal is marked closed-won, summarize the sales notes, create a client onboarding folder, draft a kickoff checklist, notify the delivery channel, and prepare a welcome email for approval.
+When a deal is marked closed-won, spin up that client's project, summarize the sales notes, create the onboarding folder and kickoff checklist, notify the delivery channel, send the welcome once I've approved the pattern, and check with me on the first client-facing message.

-3. Create the client folder, kickoff checklist, and internal delivery tasks.
+3. Create the client folder, kickoff checklist, and internal delivery tasks inside that project.

-4. Draft the welcome email and kickoff prep.
+4. Draft the welcome and kickoff prep, and send the ones you have made routine.

-Good automation removes repetitive handoffs without removing judgment where the client relationship depends on it.
+You get the repetitive work off your plate without handing over judgment where the client relationship depends on it.

 Common mistakes

-• Automating the whole client journey before fixing the first handoff.
+• Automating the whole client journey before one clean handoff runs.

 • Building brittle workflows around fields no one maintains.